Shaik-Mudassir2001/OTP-Auth-System/README.md

-# ChatApp
+# OTP Auth

-This project provides the instant communication functionality between users.
-The users have the capability to do one to one communication, group communications and video/audio chat.
+This project provides OTP Authentication for Android applications.